Recommended Power Options for Nextbase Dash Cams

 Hardwire Solutions

 For vehicles without a 12V cigarette lighter socket, hardwire kits provide a reliable and stable power source.
 These kits are designed to connect directly to your vehicle’s electrical system, ensuring consistent power and enabling features like Parking Mode.
-Two main options are available:
+Two main options are available: Additionally, the OBD hardwire kit is a plug-and-play solution that connects to the vehicle’s OBD port, making it simpler to install compared to traditional hardwire kits.
+However, it is not compatible with all models, such as the 422GW, which requires the traditional hardwire kit or the standard 12V power method.

 USB-C Port Considerations